xirc/xirc/README.md

 Hi there, I'm Taichi. 👋

-I work as software engineer.
+I work as a software developer.
 I use Scala and Akka these days.

 <p aligh="center">